 purchased from roadside stands in areas that support their growing.

 My wife Vicki loves to pick Highbush blueberries in season at a large cultivated blueberry farm called Wilmot Orchards located near Newcastle, Ontario, just north of Lake Ontario.
 Their picking season starts late July through August.

-The farm grows several cultivated Highbush varieties that vary in their ripening times, allowing up to six weeks picking during blueberry season.
+The blueberry farm grows several cultivated Highbush varieties that vary in their ripening times, allowing up to six weeks picking during blueberry season.

-The acres of ripe, plump berries are plentiful on bushes 5 to 6 feet high, so you can pick your own while standing comfortably, and the ripe berries make awesome pies using the old fashioned blueberry pie recipe.
+The acres of ripe, plump berries are plentiful on bushes 5 to 6 feet high, so you can pick your own while standing comfortably, and the ripe berries make awesome pies using an old fashioned blueberry pie recipe.